-C. The Limits of Investor Diversification
+C. The Limits of Diversification

 There are several possible responses to the foregoing arguments.
 First, one might argue that stockholders diversify in order to eliminate the risk of bad management and that securities fraud is a different sort of risk involving dishonesty rather than honest bad judgment.
 But there is more than one form of securities fraud.
 Some nondisclosures are prompted by a legitimate business purpose.
-For example, a company may want to maintain secrecy during the course of product development in order to avoid competition are able to command very low commission rates in connection with trades.
-Thus, in the end it is unlikely that even a wealthy investor can invest more cheaply than through a mutual fund.
+For example, a company may want to maintain secrecy during the course of product development in order to avoid competition and maximize return.30 On the other hand, some nondisclosures are designed to facilitate improper trading by insiders or the company itself before the market is fully informed.
+Both forms of fraud are equally actionable under federal securities law.31